josephmlev/darkRadio/README.txt

 https://github.com/ucdavis/DarkRadioSimulations.git

 I'm not taking everything from DarkRadioSimulations.
 I have been on the project for 2.5 years and not used most of the things in it.

+### Commit prefix
+`SIM:` Simulation related.
+New comsol file, change of parameters in existing file, etc.

+`DAT:` Data/analysis related.
+New derived value files from comsol, python plot scripts, plots, etc.

+`FILE:` Changes file structure or organization

+No prefix indicates the commit was before 3/31/21 or someone was lazy and should be given a stern talking to.